SuperOfficeDocs/superoffice-docs/user-guide/en/reports/favorites/index.md

 > [!NOTE]
 > The list is empty until you define some favorite reports.

-These favorite reports are in fact standard reports for which you have changed the search criteria.
+These favorite reports are in fact standard reports for which you have [changed the search criteria][4].
 Favorite reports act as shortcuts to the search criteria which you normally use when running reports.
-For more information about how to make the change the search criteria, see [Edit search criteria in reports][4].

 > [!TIP]
 > You can bring up the list of favorite reports instantly by clicking the **Favourites** tab in the **Reports** screen, or by clicking the word **Reports** next to the **Reports** button in the Navigator and selecting **Favourites**.